robertdigital/FederatedSecurityModule/README.md

-# A Federated Approach to Identifying and Removing Advanced Persistent Security Threats on Enterprise Computer Networks
+# A Federated Approach to Identifying Advanced Persistent Security Threats on Enterprise Computer Networks

 Public project web repository for an [Integration Project](https://www.athabascau.ca/syllabi/comp/comp697_698_699syllabus.php) at [Athabasca University](https://www.athabascau.ca/).
 This will serve as the official central repository of project documents, deliverables, and source code.